babylonredm/bln_map_discoveries/README.md

 # BLN Map Discoveries

 ## Description
-is a resource for RedM servers that  enables map discoveries as in Story Mod of RDR2.
+is a resource for RedM servers that  enables map discoveries as in Story Mode of RDR2.
 This enhances the gameplay experience by revealing all map locations without requiring manual intervention.

 <img src="./_imgs/demo.png" width="100%" height="auto" style="margin:1rem" />